 It’s Ms Meg’s birthday in a few days and every year I try a new biscuit recipe for her that I think she might like.
 I have NO idea why I bother as this is a dog that will eat cat poop, maggots and spiders.
-I am SO sorry if you’re eating ?
-I’m probably doing it more for her than me.
+I am SO sorry if you’re eating.
+I’m probably doing it more for me than her!
 And I can’t personally vouch for their taste but she seems to enjoy these Pumpkin Dog Treats.

 Hodmedods is a wonderful company that work with British farms to source a range of top quality ingredients and delicious foods.
 Founded in 2012 they started with the humble fava bean – packed from their kitchen table and distributed through local community groups and shops.
 Overwhelmingly positive feedback was collected and they now supply all kinds of grains and beans, all UK grown – including lentils and quinoa.

 I’ve been using a lot of their products lately (you’ll see plenty more ideas over the coming weeks!) and I honestly can’t recommend them enough.